KyleEgland/KyleEgland.github.io/_drafts/2019-11-25-Beginning-Again.md

 I've let too many side-projects into my life, went a bit mad with the stress of that, and have found myself shirking a lot of duties in my life.
 Recently had a moment of clarity and have re-aligned on priorities in my life.
 I think I'm ready to begin here again...time will tell.

 Things rarely go to plan and I, for one, have been terrible at execution.

+(Fourth-wall breaking note-to-myself; obviously, was never posted but I'm leaving it here for posterity's sake)